Anatomiclab/GastroFLOW/README.md

 Script Output:

-tuner_{int(time.time())}.pkl: A .pkl file that contains the optimized parameters, along with the corresponding loss value and validation metrics.
-The results are stored in a CSV format.
-The CSV file provides the optimized hyperparameter settings for the MLP networks to develop GCNet.
+.csv : A .csv file that contains tested hyperparameter settings including (activation for the MLP networks to develop GCNet.

 ## MLP Network Training